catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 - Some of the opto csv sessions have start times (ex.
 DLS Excitatory/ChR2/290.407/290.407_09-23-20.csv) -- added optional parsing
 - Some of the sessions (ex.
 DLS-Excitatory/079.402/06/27/20) don't have any reward/stim times
 - For consistency across groups, I renamed Opto Experiments/DMS Inhibitory/Group 1/Halo --> NpHr
+- Some of the medpc files organized by date are redundant but others are not ex.
+309.399
+- A few of those animals died and were not included in the paper (416.405 and 289.408) --> skip DLS Excitatory .csvs

 ### Questions
 - need to ask for more specific info about the device (data sheet)